oc-ben-ellis/data-fetcher-app/docs/documentation_guide.md

 ## Overview

-The OC Fetcher documentation uses a custom build system that converts Markdown files to HTML with modern styling.
+The OC Fetcher documentation uses **MkDocs** with the Material theme to create a modern, responsive documentation site.
 The build process automatically:

 - Converts Markdown to HTML with syntax highlighting
-- Generates navigation structure
+- Generates navigation structure from configuration
-- Processes images and diagrams
+- Renders Mermaid diagrams natively
 - Creates a responsive, searchable documentation site

 ## File Structure